armbian/documentation/docs/Community_Torrent.md

     sudo rm /etc/cron.daily/seed-armbian-torrent

     Remove torrents:

     transmission-remote -n transmission:transmission -t all --remove-and-delete

-    This command will remove all files on your torrent server!
+    This command will remove ALL files on your torrent server!
 If you seed other stuff do a cherry pick.

-​